jason0x43/intern-a11y/README.md

 ## How it works

 Accessibility testing works by having a scanner check a page or page fragment for rule violations.
-The most commonly used rules are defined in the W3C's [Web Content Accessibility Guidelines](https://www.w3.org/WAI/intro/wcag.php) (WCAG).
+The most commonly used rules are defined in the W3C's [Web Content Accessibility Guidelines](https://www.w3.org/WAI/intro/wcag.php) (WCAG) and the GSA's [Section 508 Standards](https://www.section508.gov/summary-section508-standards).
 There are twelve general WCAG guidelines at three levels of success criteria: A, AA, and AAA.
 Scanners can check for violations at any of the levels, and can typically be configured to only check a subset of rules.

 `intern-a11y` currently supports two scanners, [aXe](https://github.com/dequelabs/axe-core) and [Tenon](https://tenon.io). aXe is a JavaScript application that must be injected into the page being tested.
 The application is configured and executed, returning a report describing the test results.
 Tenon is a cloud-based testing service; a user requests that the service test a particular URL or page source, and the service returns a report of the results.